 Dear future husband,

-But to be honest, I still tend to get a little bit ‘bitter’ and ‘envious’ at the same time for being single on a Valentine’s day.
-I feel even worse seeing younger people (as young as grade 7, or even elementary students) who have dates and are being surprised by their boyfriends, using their friends as kasabwat!
-And here I am, a college student who’s about to graduate, single.
-Plus the pressure from my relatives bugging me with questions: “Don’t you have a date today?”
-“Are you a lesbian, that’s why you don’t have a boyfriend?”.
-I feel like I’m answering a Miss Universe’ pageant question.
-And instead of explaining myself, I’m just going to give them my usual sweet smile and say “Wala pa po eh.
+And yes, honestly speaking, I get a little bit bitter and envious at the same time for being single on a Valentine’s day.
+I feel even worse seeing younger people who have dates and are being surprised by their boyfriends.
+And here I am, a graduating college student, single.
+Plus the pressure from my relatives bugging me with questions: “Baket wala kang ka-date?”
+“Yung totoo hija, tomboy ka ba?”
+As if I’m answering a Miss Universe’ pageant question.
+But I would just smile and say “Wala pa po eh.
 Di pa sya dumating.”
-Then as I arrived at school, I could see my classmates, and even my students receiving their own Valentine’s Day gift.
-All I could ever do is be happy for them.

-I don’t know how many years we still need to wait.
+Love, I don’t know how long we still need to wait.
 But let’s not focus on that; rather let’s focus in going deeper with our relationship God.
 Let it not become the main desires of our hearts and just surrender it all to Him.
 For if it’s really His will, fate shall make a way for us to meet when we’re both ready for it.

 Your Future Wife